 - Tie knots required for basic rigging operations.

 - Describe the roles and responsibilities of the reinforcing Ironworker.

 This course is designed for new apprentices interested in becoming Reinforcing Ironworkers.
-Applicants must be 18 years of age or older with a valid class 5 driver's license and their own transportation.
+Applicants must be physically fit, between the ages of 18 and 35 with a valid class 5 driver's license and their own transportation.
 Applicants should be able and willing to pass a pre-access Drug and Alcohol test.

 A Word about Safety

 The importance of safety will be addressed and reinforced in all hands-on activities in the classroom, in the shop, and on the job site.